 - Sale of land developments (including by tender, expression of interest, auction and private sale)

-- Acting for Commonwealth government clients across multiple jurisdictions within Australia in relation to commercial leasing, licensing and planning law matters;
+- Acting for private sector and Commonwealth government clients across multiple jurisdictions within Australia in relation to commercial leasing, licensing and planning law matters;

 - ASX listed leading national property group and associated entities (acting for developers) in relation to various multi-staged broad acre subdivisions (residential estate communities);